 Second, aviation involves several emissions sources beyond just the jet fuel burn of the actual flight.
 A life-cycle analysis, such as a 2016 article by Georgia Institute of Technology transportation systems engineering graduate research assistant Haobing Liu and colleagues, includes the transportation to the airport, the energy emissions to produce and transport jet fuel, the ground operations for airports, and the embedded emissions for everything from the aircraft themselves to the airport infrastructure.

 Third, aviation is responsible for more “radiative forcing” or (roughly speaking) climate impact than one would expect from the carbon emissions alone, because the emissions take place at high altitude where they induce contrail formation.
-The U.K. , meaning that the full climate impact of aviation is almost twice as great as the statistics above would indicate.
+The U.K. uses a multiplier of 1.9, meaning that the full climate impact of aviation is almost twice as great as the statistics above would indicate.
 In a 2018 report, Niels Jungbluth, CEO of the sustainability consultancy ESU-Services, and environmental engineer colleague Christoph Meili found research evidence for radiative forcing factors ranging from 1.9 to 5 times the unadjusted number.

 A study in the journal Atmospheric Environment led by David Lee, a professor in the Department of Health, Psychology, and Communities at Manchester Metropolitan University, attributed to aviation 4.9 percent of all human climate impact in 2005.
 As noted previously, since 2009 aviation has grown rapidly as a share of total combustion emissions.
 The estimates one commonly sees that describe aviation as 2 percent of emissions ignore recent rapid increases in aviation emissions, life-cycle effects beyond jet fuel burn, and radiative forcing due to contrail formation.